pkolchanov/CustomizingPython/almostequal.md

 Fatal Python error: compiler_addcompare: We've reached an unreachable state.
 Anything is possible.
 ```

-Parsing is working, so let's move to the compolation step.
+Parsing is working, so let's move to the compilation step.

 ## Compilatoin from AST to bytecode operations
-The next stage is comilation.
-Now need to translate   an AST to sequence of commands for Python VM.
+The next stage is compilation.
+Now we need to translate an AST to a sequence of commands for the Python VM.

 Let's look a the `Python/compile.c/compiler_addcompare`.
 The function translates a `cmpop_expr_pair` AST node to a `COMPARE_OP` operation  with a simple switch: